10 Genius Project Management Trends You Haven’t Heard of

 Second, the team measures the initial performance of the process.

-Third, the team analyses the process by isolating each input, or potential reason for failure.
+Third, the team analyzes the process by isolating each input, or potential reason for failure.

 One of the biggest challenges enterprise companies face in project management is encouraging internal collaboration.